jaepass/commercejs-react-functional/README.md

 ```

 Above, you've imported the `Commerce` object, then exported the instance with your Chec API key provided via an
 environment variable.
-The public key is needed to give us access to data in the Chec API.
+The public key is needed to give you access to data via the Chec API.

 You might want to throw an error if the public key isn't available, since it will probably make your application
 unusable.

 ### 3. The commerce object

-In order to have access to our `commerce` instance exported in `/lib/Commerce.js`, we'll need to import it to every
+In order to have access to your `commerce` instance exported in `/lib/Commerce.js`, import it to every
 component needing to make requests to the Chec API:

 ```js